temporalio/omes/README.md

 > NOTE: The file name where the `Register` function is called, will be used as the name of the scenario.

-The executor has other options such as altering the workflow parameters based on

 #### Scenario Authoring Guidelines

 1. Use snake case for scenario file names.